italian dessert recipes

 What is anise?

 Anise is a common Italian spice.
-We use it in our dessert recipes.
+We use it in our Italian dessert recipes.
 The closest thing to compare it to is licorice, black licorice.
 And nope, it's not related to licorice at all.

 What's the best cocoa?